one day in Hawaii Volcanoes National Park Itinerary

 11. Pu‘uloa Petroglyphs

-12. Devastation trail and nighttime lava glow sighting
+12. Devastation Trail and nighttime lava glow sighting

 13. Stargazing after sunset or before sunrise